When to do this walk |

 - Option A) Return along the beach to Walton-on-the-Naze, and view the red cliffs from the bottom (recommended)

-- Turn left (west), and follow the sea wall (west for 1km, then south for 1km).
-You can walk on top of (nice view) or just below (easier) the sea wall.
+- Turn left (west), and follow the sea wall (west for 1km, then south for 3km).
+You can walk on top of the earch wall (nice view) or just below it (easier).

-- Head left (east) along the road towards the sea.
-Back at the coast, turn right (south), and retrace your outward route to the town centre
+- Continue (east) along the North Road towards the North Sea.
+At it's end turn left then right to rejoin the outgoing coastal route.
+Retrace your outward route to the town centre

 Visit the Pier (Optional)